hamzaMAlvi/hamzaMAlvi/README.md

 - 👋 Hi, My name is Hamza Mustafa Alvi.
-- 👀 I’m interested in completing my thesis.
+- 👀 I’m interested in just in time compilation, program analysis, programming languages, deep learning, and representation learning.
-- 🌱 I’m currently finding solutions for biological problems using Deep Learning techniques.
+- 🌱 I’m currently searching for topics to work on relevant to my current interests.
-- 💞️ I’m looking to collaborate on precision medicine through social media.
+- 💞️ I’m looking to collaborate on optimizations for just in time compilation, and software analystics.
-- 📫 How to reach me, drop a mail at i181421@nu.edu.pk.
+- 📫 How to reach me, drop a mail at hamzamus@ualberta.ca.

 <!---
 hamzaMAlvi/hamzaMAlvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.